Adjustable Gastric Band

 Advantages of a Gastric Banding

-- This procedure does not require parts of the stomach to be removed or stapled as with other bariatric procedures.
-Therefore nutrients are absorbed from food in the same way that they were prior to surgery.
+- This procedure does not require parts of the stomach to be removed or stapled as with other weight loss surgeries.
+Therefore nutrients, such as vitamins and minerals, are absorbed from food in the same way that they were prior to surgery, greatly lowering the risk of any nutrient deficiency.

 Disadvantages of a Gastric Banding

 - The intensity of follow up.
-Frequent band adjustment appointments, especially in the initial stages post-surgery, are required to achieve sufficient restriction.
+Frequent band adjustment appointments, especially in the first 12-months after surgery, are required to achieve optimal weight loss results.

-- For safe and effective weight, substantial dietary and eating habit changes are necessary.
-It is important to take smaller mouthfuls, chew well and eat slower.
+- For safe and effective weight loss, substantial changes to diet and eating behaviours are necessary.
+It is important to take smaller mouthfuls, chew well and eat slowly.

 Risks of the Gastric Banding